 Psychedelics and parental mental health is a relatively new, and yet vitally important field of exploration.
 Parents experience a heightened amount of stress, particularly after welcoming home a first child.
 Incidents of postpartum are frequent among parents of all genders, and can often go undiagnosed.
 The pressure of parenting can also lead to increased isolation and difficulty finding time to care for oneself, including seeking therapy services.

 Parenthood is such a complex life chapter.

-Some individuals have to come off of medications just to safely get pregnant, and are white-knuckling it thereafter.
+Some individuals have to come off of medications just to safely get pregnant and are white-knuckling it thereafter.
 The changes from hormones also take a long time to settle, and it can be a roller coaster guide.
 Hormonal and mood changes can actually happen for any parent, not just the one who may have given birth.
 Then you add in difficulties with sleep, physical recovery, needing practical support, and trying to bond…

 The journey to parenthood is unique for everyone.

 There’s no real way to fully mentally prepare for pregnancy or welcoming a child.
-I often hear therapy clients and friends struggling with reconciling their actual experiences with messages seen from others.
+I often hear therapy clients and friends struggling with reconciling their actual experiences with messages seen by others.
 If it doesn’t match, parents feel like something is just really wrong with them.
-And then there’s the difficulty of how do you rest or have time to get movement, let alone trying to get mental health help.
+And then there’s the difficulty of how you rest or have time to get movement, let alone trying to get mental health help.

 Reasons people seek alternative medicine options.

 There are many reasons that folks seek alternatives to what is commonly available in our medical care.
 Although anti-depressants can be helpful, for some they are not effective or cause challenging side effects.
 A parent may also worry about what they are putting in their body, not only during pregnancy but also while breastfeeding.

 What do we know about psychedelics and micro-dosing while pregnant and beyond?